noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

 #### service roles

 - iam roles that can be assumed by an AWS service
+- Service linked roles enable other AWS services to integrate each other
 - must include a trust policy
   - or (i think) sts assumeRole